Procuring a Minor for Child Pornography

 - They did so intentionally

-Possible defences to a producing child pornography charge include but are not limited to:
+Possible defences to a producing child exploitation material include:

 - The material was or would have a classification other than X or X 18+, and has not been refused classification (RC)

-- You are a minor and the material is an image is of you alone and does not depict an act that is a criminal offence punishable by imprisonment.
+- The accused is a minor and the material is an image is of you alone and does not depict an act that is a criminal offence punishable by imprisonment.

 There is a range of other defences available to minors who are charged with child pornography offences, as long as the material is an image and it does not depict a criminal act that is punishable by imprisonment.